jckett/Calculator/README.md

-# Calculator
+# Building Your Own Calculator

-This program is a calculator and works on user input
+Using a calculator is fun, but imagine if it were on your computer and you didn't have to use the mouse to click number buttons.
+This program allows you to solve simple arithmetic problems from the comfort of your preferred Python IDE.

+## The Data

+All data is provided by the user depending on the calculation they want to execute.

+## Technologies

+Built within PyCharm, all calculations are achieved through built-in packages.

-# Launch
+## Launch

-Built in Python, this program can be run from any Python IDE.
+The code provided in my GitHub repository can be opened in PyCharm or copied into any Python IDE.